 The current version was developed together with Yves Ebnöther from Fablab Zürich, that’s why it goes by the name fPix.
 First tests were made to check if the outputted G-Code does what the preview promises.
 With EXPORT GC, the machine code is generated and opens in a new window (see left).
 This can then be copied and pasted into any text editor and the file saved as *.nc.

 A word of caution: The generated code is only (about to be) tested for that one specific machine at Fablab Zurich and should only be used for production by experienced operators.
-I don’t provide any guarantees whatsoever for unexpected behaviour on other systems.
+I don’t provide any guarantees whatsoever for unexpected behavior on other systems.

-Therefore and because testing any change to the code on the machine is not only very time consuming but also potentially costly (accidental z-plunges), I am glad for having found OpenSCAM, a brilliant visualisation and simulation software for NC-machine code.
+Therefore and because testing any change to the code on the machine is not only very time consuming but also potentially costly (accidental z-plunges), I am glad for having found OpenSCAM, a brilliant visualization and simulation software for NC-machine code.

 The blue block in the below screenshot represents the material board.
-The red lines are all the G0 commands (fast positioning movement), the green lines are the G1 commands (slow production movement) and finally the orange cylinder represents the tool, a 10 mm ballnose milling bit.
+The red lines are all the G0 commands (fast positioning movement), the green lines are the G1 commands (slow production movement) and finally, the orange cylinder represents the tool, a 10 mm ball nose milling bit.